 The research accomplishments and understanding of many aspects of SWS medical issues is glaucoma, seizures, calcification, growth hormone, migraines and more have been facilitated and in many cases funded by seed grants ($5000 range) and full basic and clinical grants ($30,000 per) or fellowships ($50,000 per).
 Yes, it does take money and we appreciate your support so much as well as the family with the newly diagnosed baby who is seeking answers.

 Thanks to your commitment we have been able to drive and fund research while also sponsoring scholarships at conferences around the country for families to have a safe place to gather and share stories and more.
-Your commitment has made possible one on one response to inquiries, resources and to engaging with other organizations that provide resources so we don't have to reinvent the wheel but can provide a comprehensive menu of answers to your questions and needs.
+Your commitment has made possible one on one response to inquiries, and resources and to engage with other organizations that provide resources so we don't have to reinvent the wheel but can provide a comprehensive menu of answers to your questions and needs.
 The PEN Task Force is another key weapon in our arsenal as we work together to improve the quality of life and care with collective wisdom and resources.

 We have an exciting opportunity to establish a Bio-repository where tissue samples can be banked and tied to clinical data which helps clinicians and basic researchers carry out studies.
 We need to conduct more genetic studies and it all takes time and people to carry it out.
 So, let's roll up our sleeves and make the coming years a new frontier of discovery!

 What is Translational Research?

 Translational research is when biological insights are gained through basic research and transformed into products that improve human health.
 Some of these products might include genetic tests, molecular biomarkers, and therapeutic treatment options.
 The Sturge-Weber Foundation is engaging in translational research with the SWS Project of the Brain Vascular Malformation Consortium (BVMC) by doing genetic studies and looking into potential biomarkers.